mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 Note that all transmissions are sent to all hosts by the radio medium module.

-In the above, it was trivial that ``host4`` cannot receive ``host1``'s transmissions, just as ``host2`` cannot receive ``host3``'s transmissions.
+In the above, it was obvious that ``host4`` cannot receive ``host1``'s transmissions, just as ``host2`` cannot receive ``host3``'s transmissions.
 Yet the radio medium module sent all transmissions to all hosts, where the radio module decided that some of the transmissions cannot be received because the host's receiver is set to a different channel.

-The simulation can be optimized by ommiting these unnecessary message sends by the radio medium, by using two radio medium modules and placing the trivially non-interfering host-pairs on a different radio medium.
+The simulation can be optimized by omitting these unnecessary message sends by the radio medium, by using two radio medium modules and configuring the obviously non-interfering host-pairs to use different radio mediums.

 .. todo:: it scales better